ftrias/TeensyDebug/README.md

 Bugs
 -------------------------------------------

+1. Because stepping is implemented by putting a `SVC` in the next instruction, there are a number of bugs related to `step` and `next`.

-1. `step` and `next` don't work completely. `step` will not step into functions.
-Both won't work over a return.
+2. `step` will not step into functions.
+Stepping won't work over a return.
 TeensyDebug traps `bx lr`, `pop {Rmmm, pc}`, `mov pc, Rm` and will actually step properly over these instruction if using gdb `stepi` command.
 However gdb `step` and `next` get confused and don't stop stepping once the function returns.

+3. Stepping fails over branches.
+To fix, this will have to implement decoding of branches, which can be a bit complicated.

 Future considerations
 -------------------------------------------